The left-hand panel of the Python Script Editor is used to manage Python scripts.

 The Script Library for data entry - inspections and standalone scripts - is different from the Script Library for dashboards.
 (There is also a Script Library for custom statistics.)
 These lists are updated periodically.

-Click the (Script Library) toolbar button to open the Python Script Library.
+Click the (Script Library) toolbar button to

 To import a sample Python script, select the script from the Python Scripts list and then click Add.